mon9AM - 6PM

 The National Center for Home Food Preservation is another place to dive into a wealth of information.
 It’s a great place to get your feet wet and to pick up tips and recipes.
 In addition to canning and freezing, there are tips for dehydrating, sun drying, and pickling and fermenting.

 Visit with your relatives and neighbors.
-If you are new to canning, one of the best ways to pick up ways to do it is OJT – on the job training.
+If you are new to canning, one of the best ways to pick up ways to do it is OJT – on-the-job training.
 Your relatives and neighbors will appreciate having another hand in the kitchen and you’ll enjoy the conversations while you’re waiting for things to come to a boil or cool down.

 Tomato Pie